heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 JSON is the standard format used by most APIs.
 It is not mandatory to use JSON but it is recommended.

+Javalin allows the serialization and deserialization of JSON.
+This means that you can transform a Java Object to JSON and vice versa.

+### Simple APIs with CRUD operations

-Two of the most common patterns are the CRUD API and the REST API.
+Designing an API is not a trivial task.
+Most of the time, APIs are designed around the CRUD pattern.

-### CRUD APIs

 CRUD stands for Create, Read, Update and Delete.
 It is a pattern that is used to design APIs.